 Standard trials to test cancer treatments use people whose tumors are similar in size or location.
 They might choose only people with stage IV lung cancer, for instance.
 But now that there's personalized medicine, researchers need new ways to study how targeted treatments work on a variety of cancers.

 Basket trials combine folks with many different cancer types into a single “basket” and use a precision medicine approach to find treatments that work.
-So a single trial could include people on many different drugs.
+All the people would get the same treatment even if they had different cancers.

 The creation of new treatments requires a constant back-and-forth between doctors and scientists.
 New drugs are made to combat new gene changes.
 Then, they’re tested in the clinic.
 As tumors change in new ways, more new drugs will become available.